 Fachhochschule Dortmund drives innovation in electric vehicles through the ODYSSEV project.
-Prof. Dr. Markus Thoben leads this EU-funded effort.
-It targets high-voltage powertrains beyond today’s 800 volts.
-Partners from eight European countries collaborate closely.
-They aim to cut charging times and boost ranges significantly.
+ODYSSEV project is funded by the European Union under GA No. 101192612, and spans 42 months.
+The project is led by CIRCE-Centro Technologico in Zaragosa, Spain, and brings together 14 European partners from eight countries, to develop high-voltage powertrains beyond today’s 800 volts.
+ODYSSEV aims to cut charging times and boost ranges significantly.
 This work tackles key buyer hesitations head-on.
 Moreover, it promises lighter, more efficient cars for daily use.

 Physics Powers High-Voltage Breakthroughs